ExpressenAB/exp-containership/README.md

 # exp-deploy

-Simple deploy script.
+Simple deployment handling using the npm script feature.
 Works fine on OSX and Linux, most likely not on Windows.

 ## Installation